The Mommy Pooch has always been a reference to the hanging belly “left over” after you have delivered your baby.

 Sure your body changes permanently in beautiful ways (I got a little wider and my hubby loves it!), but, in some cases, you can actually determine to which extent that change occurs, during pregnancy!

 You see, I really wanted to keep my flat stomach (of course as much as realistically possible), and so I scoured the web to find some hope for preventing that semi-permanent pooch.

 Thank goodness I did because there was something I (and you!) could do!

 You CAN have a belly only pregnancy!

-I just wish I had taken it a little more seriously as I had to concentrate a lot of effort on losing it since I didn’t (I will do a follow-up post on the real ways to get rid of that mommy pooch soon, so follow me and stay tuned if you’re in the same boat as I was!).
+I just wish I had taken it a little more seriously as I had to concentrate a lot of effort on losing it since I didn’t (here is my follow-up post, The Real Ways to Get Rid of the Mommy Pooch).

 Don’t make my mistake, start when you’re pregnant!